NUWCDIVNPT/stig-manager/docs/reference/index.rst

             * - Full
               - Can review any Asset/STIG in the Collection.
             * - Manage
               - Everything in the "Full" level.
-Can Add/Remove Assets, STIGs, and Users.
+Can Add/Remove/Modify Assets, STIGs, and Users with the exception of User "Owner" grants.
 Optionally responsible for "Accepting" and "Rejecting" reviews from evaluators.
             * - Owner
               - Everything in the "Manage" level.
-Can Delete the Collection.
+Can Delete the Collection and Add/Remove/Modify Owner Grants.
 Responsible for "Accepting"  and "Rejecting" reviews from evaluators.

         * In order to be useful, Users with Restricted access to a Collection must be assigned specific STIGs on specific Assets using the "Restricted User access list..." button in the Grants panel toolbar.